robertbasic/bugreport/README.md

 ./bin/bugreport user/repository
 ```

+## configuration

+By default `bugreport` will generate a `bugreport.txt` file in the current
+working directory with the entire report.
+You can configure that by:

+ - copy `bugreport.json.dist` to `bugreport.json`
+ - add `bugreport.json` to `.gitignore`
+ - edit `bugreport.json`, change the value of `bugreport_filename` to the path
+ and filename where you want the report to be saved.

 ## github api rate limit

 If you run `bugreport` too much, or against a project with lots of dependencies,